ZMiguel2/ODUSSEAS_PEEC/README.md

 │ *    input_spectra      TEXT  [default: None] [required]                                                                                         │
 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --reference                                            [photometry|interferometry]                  choose the reference scale: 'photometry' for │
+│ --reference                                            [photometry|interferometry|kstar]            choose the reference scale: 'photometry' for │
 │                                                                                                     65 stars with Teff from Casagrande08 and     │
 │                                                                                                     [Fe/H] from Neves12, or 'interferometry' for │
 │                                                                                                     47 stars with Teff from Khata21 and Rabus19, │
-│                                                                                                     and [Fe/H] from Neves12                      │
+│                                                                                                     and [Fe/H] from Neves12, or 'kstar' for K    |
+|                                                                                                     stars only reference.
 │                                                                                                     [default: interferometry]                    │
 │ --regression                                           [linear|ridge|ridgecv|multitasklasso|multit  choose the ML model.
 Recommended: ridge      │
 │                                                        askelasticnet ]                              [default: ridge]                             │